 Being discharged prematurely can have major consequences and might even constitute medical malpractice in some cases.

-What Is Premature Discharge?
+What Is Premature Hospital Discharge?

 Premature discharge occurs when a doctor or hospital releases a patient before being medically ready.
 This can occur in several situations, such as if a patient is discharged too soon following an ER visit or after surgery if they haven’t been adequately monitored after the procedure.